apache/activemq-cpp/README.txt

 There are a couple or things that you will need to setup to ensure that the MSVC compile succeeds.

+* When linking your application to the DLL version of the ActiveMQ-CPP library you must link your app the the same runtime version that the DLL is linked to, otherwise your application will cause heap corruption when you delete objects that are created in the ActiveMQ-CPP DLL's heap.

 * You need to download and install the Platform SDK if you don't have it installed already.
 On machines where you intend to use the built libraries and executable you will also need to install the MS Redistributable for the